zhlynn/zsign/README.md

 ### Windows:

-Use `Visual Studio 2022` to open `build/windows/vs2022/zsign.sln` and compile it on Windows 10/11.
+Use `Visual Studio 2022` to open `build/windows/vs2022/zsign.sln`, then compile it on Windows 10/11.

 ## Usage: